 Senem is bringing her 20+ years of experience on IT to organizations, empowering them to achieve more with the technology.
-She is currently working in Microsoft as a trusted technical advisor, helping the customers on their digital transformation, to become more agile and stay ahead of the curve.
+She is currently working in Google as a enterprise Cloud Architect, helping the customers on their digital transformation, to become more agile and stay ahead of the curve.
 She led multiple teams, including solution and data architects, with proven track record, helping Maersk to implement best practices and standardizing data models in their digital data platform.
 Senem is a mathematics engineer, trainer and a data enthusiast.

 Damantha is an experienced technology leader who has spent more than 20 years building commercial software products.
-His experience comes from both small and large software companies where his focus has been on ensuring that modern technology helps make users more productive.
-His previous roles include CTO of Edlund where he was responsible for commercial software products which supported the Life and Pension industry, Technology Director at KMD where he was responsible for a wide range of software products for the public sector, and CTO for Avaleo which provided Health and Social Services software to Danish municipalities.
+His focus has been on helping users be more productive through modern technology.
+He is currently CTO at Forecast, a software company that delivers an AI-native platform for profitable Project & Resource Management.
+His previous roles include CTO of Edlund which provides core systems to support the Life and Pension industry, Technology Director at KMD where he was responsible for software products supporting the public sector, and CTO for Avaleo which provided Health and Social Services software to Danish municipalities.